Soldering Basics

 Use rosin‑core solder for electronics.
 Avoid acid‑core/plumbing solder — it’s corrosive and can damage components.

-Rosin Flux Removal:
+Rosin Flux Cleaning/Removal:

 Why It’s Not Recommend for Hobbyists Working at Home